silently/wsmock/README.md

 - that's why we provide mock implementations for the methods: `Close`, `ReadJSON`, `ReadMessage`, `NextReader`, `NextWriter`, `WriteJSON`, `WriteMessage`
 - but other methods (like  `CloseHandler`, `EnableWriteCompression`...) from Gorilla `websocket.Conn` are blank/noop

-*(wsmock itself has a good test coverage, but does not reach 100% because of these blank/noop implementations, which will only be tested when properly implemented)*
+*(wsmock itself has a good test coverage, but does not reach 100% because of these blank/noop implementations: they will only be tested when a proper implementation is considered)*

 ## Installation